-Singapore is party to the LLMC Convention 1976, which came into force on 1 May 2005 pursuant to Part VIII of the Merchant Shipping (Amendment) Act 2004.
-The Merchant Shipping Act of Singapore, as amended in 2004, contains various provisions that either operate in tandem with or modify the provisions of the 1976 Convention.
-These provisions are found in Sections 136 to 142 of the Act.
+Singapore is party to the LLMC Convention 1976, which came into force on 1 May 2005 pursuant to Part VIII of the Merchant Shipping (Amendment) Act 2004 and the 1996 Protocol (as amended in 2012) to the LLMC Convention 1976 pursuant to the partial commencement of the Merchant Shipping (Miscellaneous Amendment) Act 2019 on 29 December 2019.
+The Singapore Merchant Shipping Act contains various provisions that either operate in tandem with or modify the provisions of the LLMC Convention 1976, as amended by the 1996 LLMC Protocol.
+These provisions are found in Sections 134 to 144 of the Act.